lsst/obs_decam/README.md

         $ ingestImagesDecam.py /path/to/repo --filetype raw /path/to/raw/*.fits.fz
         $ ingestCalibs.py /path/to/repo/  --calib /path/to/calib/repo/ --calibType defect /path/to/calib/*fits --validity 999

+   By default, ingesting calibration data only creates a repository database.
+If you would like to also link the calibration files (in the same way as images are ingested), use --mode=link.

 5. Process data:

         $ processCcd.py /path/to/repo/ --id visit=283453 ccdnum=10 --output /path/to/your/output/repo/ -C /path/to/your/config/override/file --config calibrate.doAstrometry=False calibrate.doPhotoCal=False